kartoza/miniSASS/docs/src/developer/3rd-party-api-access.md

     #### 400 Bad Request:

-     If the date is not provided in the correct `YYYY-MM-DD` format, you will receive 1️⃣ `404 Bad Request` error with the 2️⃣ `error message`.
+     If the date is not provided in the correct `YYYY-MM-DD` format, you will receive 1️⃣ `400 Bad Request` error with the 2️⃣ `error message: Inavid date format.
+Please use YYYY-MM-DD` message.

     [![Error Message](./img/3rd-party-api-access-15.png)](./img/3rd-party-api-access-15.png)